Gate: Ten of Cups

 “Red,” he mumbled around the remaining leaves in his mouth.

 “I have been ready for ever so long, Heidi,” the caterpillar said.
 We shut our eyes and I imagined a butterfly in front of me while allowing the energy from my heart to shine out of my spirit and onto Promised.
 There was a stretching, pulling feeling from my center and his legs fell out of my hands.
 I then opened my eyes and beheld the largest butterfly imaginable.
-When he twitched his wings, they shook the forest even more strongly than his eating motions had done.
+When he twitched his wings, they shook the forest even more strongly than his eating had done.
 I fell over onto the brick path in the initial gust after Promised’s evolution.

-“Come on, what are you laying around for!” the butterfly said, elation in his tone.
+“What are you laying around for!” the butterfly said, elation in his tone.
 “I can finally go home and you’re coming with me!”
 Promised picked me up in his strong arms and flew high into the air above the woodlands.

 “The Pool of Destiny,” they replied as one.
 “Our every movement causes changes and shifts in fate.
 When we alight, worlds tremble.
-When we flex, the skies fall.”
+When we flex, skies fall.”
 As I watched the miniscule movements of the butterflies stir the pool, I held my breath in concern that I might cause ripples of my own.

-“What a mess,” I thought.
-“I was trying to prevent ripples upon the Pool of Destiny and somehow ended up in it.
-I hope Oak doesn’t hear about any of that as I’m sure it’d make him more angry with me than he already is.”
 Then, I heard movement from an inner room, some clanking and small noises as if someone was handling dishes.
 A moment later, the wizard from the woods emerged from the goldfish’s interior.

 “Well met, Heidi!” he exclaimed and settled down at the table with a plate of warm food.
 “Imagine finding you here.”

 “I can imagine many things,” I said.
 “But I didn’t expect or imagine this.
-Wizard, what are you doing here?
+Nobody, what are you doing here?
 Your journal said you went to find a progenitor thought so why are you beneath the Pool of Destiny?”

 The wizard poured a cup of tea for himself and offered one to me which I declined.
 “I’ve heard that the Great Mother has baskets of progenitor thoughts,” he said.
 “I wonder where she gets them from.”

-“Sure,” I said.
-“Just imagine yourself loved, safe, and blessed by whatever you believe holds reality together.”
-I took a moment to reignite a happy memory in my spirit then, with a gesture, I reached to my heart’s center and pulled forth a spark.
+“Why can’t it be as simple as smiling when you’re happy or crying when you’re sad?”
+I said.
+“You like experiments so let’s try it.
+Just imagine yourself loved, safe, and blessed by whatever you believe holds reality together.
+Allow that feeling to grow and grow and then something happens.
+It’s like the feeling takes on a life of its own.”
+I took a moment to reignite a happy memory in my spirit, the look on Promised’s face after he turned into a butterfly, then, with a plucking gesture, I reached to my heart’s center and pulled forth a spark.
+“Voilà, a progenitor emotion.”

 “What will you do now, Nobody?”
 I asked as he moved quickly about the room, fiddling with his equipment.

 “More tests and more practice is needed to determine if this new energy source is replicable and renewable,” he said.
-“However, if these are truly progenitor thoughts, this changes everything!
+“However, if these are truly progenitor thoughts or emotions, this changes everything!
 But first, since you were of such help to me, let me be of some service to you.”
 The wizard went to a door that I hadn’t noticed on the side of his mushroom workspace and opened it.
 “Go within, Heidi, and you will find my library.
 I have written every tome.
 It is the sum total of all of my research and knowledge in the inner worlds.”

 I went to the doorway, anticipation quickening my steps.
-“Before I go, wizard, may I know your real name?”
+“I love libraries.
+Thank you for allowing me to wander through yours.
+But before I go, wizard, may I know your real name?”
 I said.
 “I think it’s only fair as you know mine.”

 There the vision ended.